What is Blepharoplasty?

 - What Are Some Recovery Tips After Getting a Blepharoplasty?

 After getting a blepharoplasty to reduce the tired and haggard appearance of their eyes, Washington, DC, patients will have to take several steps to ensure they have a swift and smooth recovery.
-Following the aftercare instructions provided by Dr. Porter is crucial to ensuring the eyelids heal appropriately for long-lasting, beautiful results.
+Following the aftercare instructions provided by our doctors is crucial to ensuring the eyelids heal appropriately for long-lasting, beautiful results.

 Immediately after the procedure, patients should have a friend or family member drive them home because of the anesthetics used during the blepharoplasty.
 If patients do not have a ride, they can also choose to secure a nurse to assist them to their home and care for them the first night.

 During recovery, the most important thing to do is rest with the head elevated to avoid swelling.
 Patients will need to take a few days off of work or school to give themselves time to heal.
 In about two to three days after the surgery, Washington, DC, patients will be able to watch TV and read.
-Five to seven days after the blepharoplasty, patients will return to Dr. Porter’s office to have their stitches removed.
-At about seven to 10 days after the surgery, most bruising should have faded, and patients can return back to work if they are cleared by Dr. Porter.
+Five to seven days after the blepharoplasty, patients will return to our office to have their stitches removed.
+At about seven to 10 days after the surgery, most bruising should have faded, and patients can return back to work if they are cleared by Drs.
+Porter and Sitapara.
 Sunglasses can help to protect their eyes from sunlight and wind Finally, patients should avoid wearing their contact lenses for about two weeks.

 How Can a Blepharoplasty Make Me Look Younger?